 The detachable fittings can be reused with other hoses, as they are universal.
 When you purchase this kit, you will get the detachable bayonet fitting, lug-style fitting, polyolefin hose, and locking rings.

-- Comes with one pre-attached lug and bayonet fitting with locking rings
+- Kit Includes: 10-foot Rhino FLEX extension with (1) pre-attached lug and bayonet fitting

-- Hose compresses to 39" including fittings for easier storage and will fit in 4" square bumpers
+- Easy to Store: Hose compresses to 39-inches including fittings for easier storage and will fit in 4-inch square bumpers

 5. Best Portable - Barker 30844 Tote